sc-nun216/5m-data-2.7-data-orchestration-testing/lesson.md

 ### Lesson Overview

 In this lesson, we will continue with orchestration from where we left off in the previous unit.
-We will use `dagster` to orchestrate and schedule the `meltano` and `dbt` pipelines.
+We will use `Dagster` to orchestrate and schedule the `Meltano` and `Dbt` pipelines.

 We will also dive into the concept of data testing, which is an important part of data quality management.
-We will learn about how to use `Great Expectations`, an open-source library for data testing, and implement them in `dagster`, `meltano` and `dbt`.
+We will use `Great Expectations`, an open-source library for data testing.

 ---

 ## Part 1 - Hands-on with Orchestration II

-In the previous unit, combining `meltano` and `dbt`, we have an end-to-end ELT (data ingestion and transformation) pipeline.
+In the previous unit, combining Meltano and Dbt, we have an end-to-end ELT (data ingestion and transformation) pipeline.
 However, we ran the pipelines manually.
-Now, we will use `dagster` to orchestrate the pipelines and schedule them to run periodically.
+Now, we will use Dagster to orchestrate the pipelines and schedule them to run periodically.

 ### Background